rabbitmq/rabbitmq-server-boshrelease/README.md

 Be aware of commands that take multiple arguments, such as `rabbitmq-plugins enable PLUGIN-A [PLUGIN-B...]`.
 They can speed things up considerably.

 If a command fails, it will be more obvious what failed and should even hint how to fix the failure.
 The new configuration format in RabbitMQ v3.7 will help things, for sure.

+## Diagnostics

+Every deployment comes with a suite of test cases, a.k.a. *diagnostics*, which verify the correctness and health of a RabbitMQ bosh deployment.
+For more information, check [this](src/diagnostics/README.md) out.